Get our latest updates and like our Facebook page. And get them straight to your inbox and enter your email address below.

 An exchange-traded fund (ETF) is almost the same as a mutual fund.
 It’s invested in stocks of companies that are listed in the stocks exchange such as SM, Ayala, Jollibee, etc. In the Philippines, we have only one ETF, the First Metro Philippine Equity Exchange Traded Fund (FMETF).

 You can buy an FMETF just like a stock through a broker.
-In estimating our first million, we’re not going to use the return in the picture below.
-Instead, we’re going to the computed rate of return for the past 5 years, which is 6.10%.
+We’re going to the computed rate of return for the past 5 years, which is 6.10%.

 At this rate, you would need to invest P6,038.31 each month to have one million pesos at the end of 10 years.
 (We’re assuming no fees, although in reality there will be when you’re buying and selling FMETF stocks.)